-Weekly didactic lectures are provided by the breast imaging faculty.
+Bi-weekly (fortnightly) lectures are provided by the breast imaging faculty.
 In addition, monthly interdisciplinary conferences take place with lectures provided by faculty in breast imaging, breast surgery, oncology and pathology.
 Bi-weekly interesting case conferences as well as journal clubs provide additional opportunities for education.
 Each week, one trainee (fellow or mini-fellow) prepares cases for tumor board and presents these while supervised by an attending radiologist.

 Breast Imaging Faculty

-Liane Philpotts, MD, FACR, Section Chief
+Liane Philpotts, MD, FACR

 Reni Butler, MD

 Regina Hooley, MD Acting Section Chief

 Applying For Fellowship:

 Application will be accepted beginning August 1, 2020 for the 2022-2023 academic year, (July 1, 2022 – June 30, 2023).

 We Participate in the National Residency Matching Program (NRMP)

 Applications must be submitted and complete by November 1, 2020.
 Candidates selected for an interview will be contacted via e-mail.Please note that, in accordance with Society of Breast Imaging recommendations, no formal interviews will be conducted before November 1, 2020.